Kuissential EvenGrind Review and Grind Comparison

 ✍ Written by: Garrett Oden

-📅 Published: January 28, 2016
+📅 Published: July 28, 2023

 🗃 Filed under: EQUIPMENT

-Since the creation of this blog, I’ve been a firm supporter of the Hario Mini Mill as one of the best entry-level, inexpensive hand grinders.
-When I was just beginning to appreciate coffee I purchased one and used it daily for nearly a year before I came across an electric burr grinder.
+When I was just beginning to appreciate coffee, I purchased one and used it daily for nearly a year before I came across an electric burr grinder.
 I even created a simple modification to improve its grind consistency.
-It was a great little grinder to start out on, but a new grinder has stepped up to bat.

 Kuissential EvenGrind